Vman45/dropbox-share-it/README.md

 3. Notifications may appear.
 4. A short URL should be available at your clipboard ready for ctrl+v.

-If the targe object is a folder, then the script will zip it into an archive.
-Remaining actions are similar.
+If the target object is a folder, then the script will zip it into an archive.
+Remaining actions (2-4) follow the same.

 ## URL Shortener